One of Us (Seierstad book): Synopsis

-One of Us tells the lifestories of several Norwegians — notably 18-year-olds Bano Rashid, Simon Sæbø, and Viljar Hanssen — leading up to the 22 July 2011 attacks by Anders Breivik, when he terrorized both Oslo's Regjeringskvartalet and a summer camp associated with the Norwegian Labour Party.
+One of Us tells the lifestories of several Norwegians – notably 18-year-olds Bano Rashid, Simon Sæbø, and Viljar Hanssen – leading up to the 22 July 2011 attacks by Anders Breivik, when he terrorized both Oslo's Regjeringskvartalet and a summer camp associated with the Norwegian Labour Party.

 Origin

-Seierstad explains in the epilogue that Tina Brown commissioned her to get anything on "that man" for publication in Newsweek.
-Instead she wrote about the reaction in Norway then left for Libya.
+Seierstad explains in the epilogue that journalist Tina Brown commissioned her to get anything on "that man" for publication in Newsweek.
+Instead she wrote about the reaction in Norway, then left for Libya.
 When Breivik's trial was set to begin, Brown tried again.
 Seierstad returned to Norway and sat in the courtroom for all 10 weeks of the trial.
 In Seierstad's words she was "drip-fed the details of the planning and execution of the act of terrorism... these were drops of stories... that were tailored for the purpose of the trial."
 She wanted to know what really happened (the stream of events not just the drops) so she embarked on the project that became One of Us.
 She read the police reports, the confidential psychiatric reports, the 22 July commission report, and Breivik's own writing.
 She interviewed families, friends, and politicians.
 In her author's note Seierstad reports that all facts told in the narrative come from these sources.